telerik/kendo-pack-fonts/README.md

 # Pack Fonts as Inline Scripts

 ## Overview

 Thе `kendo-pack-fonts` module packs one or more fonts into JavaScript code.
 In this way, you can load that code by using a `<script>` tag.

 The packed code works:
 * Regardless of the location you store it&mdash;this means that you do not need CORS headers.
 * Even if the page is loaded to the `file://` URL, because you do not need an AJAX request to load the fonts into the Kendo UI PDF library.

 ## Basic Usage

 The following steps demonstrate how to use the module:

+1. Install the package by running `npm install -g @telerik/kendo-pack-fonts`

 1. Place the `.ttf` files of your project in a directory.

-2. Add a file named `fonts.json` that has contents similar to the example below.
+1. Add a file named `fonts.json` that has contents similar to the example below.

     ```
         [